-Address Application Decision Sun Dorn - 37-9053 Structural alteration/addition to construct a roof over the Approved 2019 Shook Road existing deck.
-Sun Dorn - 24-9053 Structural alteration to a fire-damaged existing single Approved 2018 Shook Road family dwelling.
-Dogpatch - 26-8985 Structural alteration and addition to an existing single Approved 2018

-Shook Road family dwelling.
-Dogpatch - 4-8985 Shook Road Structural alteration and addition to an existing single family dwelling to accommodate the replacement of current flat roof.
+Address Application Decision Sun-Dorn - 37-9053 Shook Road Addition of a roof over existing deck.
+Approved 2019 6-50801 O'Byrne Road Structural alteration to mobile home and replacement of existing deck.
+Approved 2019 Sun-Dorn - 19-9053 Shook Road Addition of a ramada over a RV and deck.
+Approved 2019 Sun Dorn - 24-9053 Shook Road Structural alteration to a fire-damaged existing single family dwelling.
+Approved 2018 Dogpatch - 26-8985 Shook Road Structural alteration and addition to an existing single family dwelling.
+Approved 2018 Dogpatch - 4-8985 Shook Road Structural alteration and addition to an existing single family dwelling to accommodate the replacement of current flat roof.
 Approved 2015 Dogpatch - 3-8985 Shook Road Removal and replacement of existing two storey garage attached to existing single family dwelling.
 Approved 2015 Aqua Vista - 18- 9201 Shook Road Structural alteration and addition to an existing single family dwelling to accommodate the addition of a two car garage and deck.
 Approved 2015 Dogpatch - 11-8985 Shook Road Conversion of garage to habitable living space.
 Approved 2013 Aqua Vista - 18- 9201 Shook Road Structural alteration and addition of a double wide mobile home to an existing single family dwelling.
 Approved 2013 Aqua Vista - 3-9201 Shook Road Construction of an extension to the existing single family dwelling to accommodate a bathroom.
 Approved 2013 Aqua Vista - 4-9201 Shook Road Structural alteration and addition to an existing double wide mobile home.
 Approved 2009 Dogpatch - 11-8985 Shook Road Addition of a garage to an existing dwelling.
 Approved 2009 Dogpatch - 3-8985 Shook Road Internal structural alterations to existing single family dwelling.
 Approved 2009 Sun Dorn - 5-9055 Shook Road BOV did not understand any undue hardship to the applicant to support an addition to the existing single family dwelling.
 Denied 2006 Dogpatch - 1-8985 Shook Road Reconstruction of flat roof to pitched roof and addition of storage in the roof area.
-Approved 2002 Dogpatch - 1-8985 Shook Road Replace flat roof with pitched roof and enlarge two existing bedrooms by constructing an addition and addition of a single car open sided carport.
-Approved 2003 Sun Dorn - 11-9055 Shook Road Addition of a family room or bedroom and carport.
+Approved 2002 Dogpatch - 1-8985 Replace flat roof with pitched roof and enlarge two existing Approved 2003

+Shook Road bedrooms by constructing an addition and addition of a single car open sided carport.
+Sun Dorn - 11-9055 Shook Road Addition of a family room or bedroom and carport.
 Approved 2003 Dogpatch - 16-8985 Shook Road Reconstruction and enlargement of two bedrooms, addition of covered deck, second parking spot and foyer in garage to dwelling.
 Approved 2002 Sun Dorn - 10-9055 Shook Road Reduction in setback to rear property line as long as the proposed picnic shelter not be within 1.5 m of the rear property line.
 Approved 2001 Sun Dorn - 1-9055 Shook Road Variance as applied for was denied but the second storey addition to a single family dwelling was approved.
 Approved 1998 Aqua Vista - 16- 9201 Shook Road Renovate and repair old residence.
 Approved 1997